-- The telecoil does not work without a hearing loop (that is, an induction loop) or a HAC telephone. - If you are having trouble hearing with the telecoil, ask you hearing care professional to adjust the program. - If there is no sound from your hearing aids in a hearing loop system with an active Telecoil function, the hearing loop system may not be turned on or may not be operating correctly. - The sound from the hearing loop and the hearing aids' microphones can be mixed according to your preference.
-Ask your hearing care professional for more details.
+NOTE: The telecoil cannot work without a hearing loop (aka induction-loop) or a HAC telephone.

+NOTE: If you are having trouble hearing with the hearing loop, ask you hearing care professional to adjust the program.

+NOTE: If there is no sound from the hearing aids in a hearing loop system and an active Telecoil program, the hearing loop system may not be turned on or is not operating correctly.

+NOTE: The sound from the hearing loop and the hearing aids' microphones can be mixed to your preference.
+Ask your hearing care professional if this could be useful for you.